marcus65001/c412-website/src/posts/exercise-2.md

 I'm using 0.41 for the velocity since that's the default value used in the keyboard control (use `rostopic echo /VEHICLE_NAME/kinematics_node/velocity` to see what velocity is used).

 ![](/static/img/e2_bag.png "Twist2DStamped messages as seen in the kinematics_node/velocity topic")
+<center>Twist2DStamped messages as seen in the kinematics_node/velocity topic</center>

 Increasing the velocity makes the wheels move faster but also worsens the slippage problem.
 Also, it is capped by a `v_max` parameter, in the `kinematics_node` the velocity will be trimmed so that when it is over `v_max` increasing it would not have any effect.